Energy Research Group (GIE)

 Organization profile

-Different forms of electricity generation, such as wind, hydraulic, tidal, thermal, solar, etc., currently constitute a fundamental research objective worldwide.
-The need to gradually eliminate the costly and uncomfortable dependence on oil, the care and protection of the environment and the possibility of supplying energy to remote places, where conventional systems have not been able to reach, today becomes one of the objectives of greater interest of humanity.
-Due to its geographical location, Ecuador has special strengths for the exploitation of renewable energy, however, the high cost makes its application still meager.
-For example, solar thermal energy and its use in the generation of sanitary hot water for both single-family and collective facilities is one of the practical applications that could foreseeably be used more within an urban setting, to reduce the emission of pollutants and the dependence on fossil fuels.
-On the other hand, current government policies promote the change in the country's energy matrix, seeking to gradually displace the use of polluting fuels for ecological and environmentally friendly fuels.
+Different forms of electrical energy generation, such as wind, hydraulic, tidal, thermal, solar, etc., currently constitute a fundamental research objective worldwide.
+The need to gradually eliminate the costly and uncomfortable dependence on oil, the care and protection of the environment and the possibility of supplying energy to remote places, where conventional systems have not been able to reach, today becomes one of the objectives of greatest interest to humanity.
+Due to its geographical location, Ecuador has special strengths for the exploitation of renewable energy, however, the high cost means that its application is still limited.
+For example, solar thermal energy and its use in the generation of domestic hot water for both single-family and collective facilities is one of the practical applications that could foreseeably be used the most within an urban framework, to reduce the emission of pollutants and the dependence on fossil fuels.
+On the other hand, current government policies promote the change in the country's energy matrix, seeking to gradually displace the use of polluting fuels with ecological and environmentally friendly fuels.
 However, contributing to reducing environmental damage is not achieved only by changing energy sources.
-A very important factor is to optimize the use of energy with more efficient and low-cost systems.
+A very important factor is to optimize energy use with more efficient and low-cost systems.

-By virtue of the foregoing and given the need to formalize the research processes at the Salesian Polytechnic University in the area of Energies, a group of teachers from the Electrical and Electronic Engineering Areas of the Cuenca Headquarters, in 2010 formed the Group of Electrical and Electronic Power Systems (GSEEP) with works aimed at optimizing the systems used in the two areas.
+By virtue of the above and given the need to formalize the research processes at the Salesian Polytechnic University in the area of Energy, a group of teachers from the Electrical and Electronic Engineering Areas of the Cuenca Campus, in 2010 formed the Group of Electrical and Electronic Power Systems (GSEEP) with work aimed at optimizing systems used in both areas.
 Currently the group has merged with professors from the areas of mechanical engineering, giving rise to the Energy Research Group.
 (GIE).

 Research lines: